csgohacks/master-guide/legit-+-hvh-features-cheat-software/neverlose/README.md

 ## Neverlose

 ![Neverlose logo](https://i.imgur.com/yjXJ5Pb.png)

 ![Neverlose menu](https://i.imgur.com/LoCxojC.png)

-Neverlose.cc is a russian private cheat provider that started back in 2019.
+[Neverlose](https://neverlose.cc/) is a russian private cheat provider that started back in 2019.
 It is developed by the same team developed spirthack and being publicly available in April 2021.

 ## Pricetag